risa2000/vrdocs/docs/fov_calculation.md

-# FOV calculation of a VR headset
+# VR headset rendered FOV calculation

 ## Basic theory
 The idea about using angular dimensions to describe the field of view has been there probably since the first 3D rendering, e.g. OpenGL.
 But it was popularized by FPS 3D shooters (read Quake), because there, users could actually appreciate its significance.